Adeptcontriver/tiktactoe/README.md

 # tiktactoe
 Tic Tac Toe Game is created with the basic concepts of java Script.
-Download this code and enjoy this game. :)
+Download and enjoy the game. :)